Plan to Include Winter Flowers

 Crocus imperati, Zones 5-9.
 Striped yellow on the outside, purple on the inside.

 Crocus sieberi subsp. sublimis ‘Tricolor' Zones 3-8.
 An intriguing little purple crocus with a golden throat edged in white, ‘Tricolor’ blooms in late winter to early spring.
-In my 7b garden, it bloomed in mid-February; however, one day they were in full bloom, the next the rabbits (or deer) had nibbled them to the ground, so they were not able to come back the next year.
+In my 7b garden, it bloomed in mid-February; however, one day they were in full bloom, the next the rabbits (or deer) had nibbled them to the ground, so they were not able to return the next year.
 But they were charming, so if I try them again I will plant them in a pot.

-Crocus sieberi subsp. sublimis 'Tricolor'Crocus sieberi subsp. sublimis 'Tricolor'
+Crocus sieberi subsp. sublimis 'Tricolor' is a little purple crocus with a golden throat edged in whit.Crocus sieberi subsp. sublimis 'Tricolor'

 Crocus tommasinianus, Tommasini's crocus Zones 3-8.
 Purple.
 Nicknamed "tommies" these charmers bloom in late winter to early spring and are great to naturalize in large drifts under the still bare trees where they can be left undisturbed to increase in number.